Scott James Morris Sells 1,997 Shares of Freshpet, Inc. (NASDAQ:FRPT) Stock

-Freshpet, Inc. (NASDAQ:FRPT) COO Scott James Morris sold 1,997 shares of the business’s stock in a transaction that occurred on Monday, April 19th.
-The shares were sold at an average price of $169.87, for a total value of $339,230.39.
-Following the transaction, the chief operating officer now owns 154,327 shares of the company’s stock, valued at approximately $26,215,527.49.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Freshpet, Inc. (NASDAQ:FRPT) COO Scott James Morris sold 1,997 shares of the firm’s stock in a transaction on Monday, April 26th.
+The shares were sold at an average price of $173.98, for a total transaction of $347,438.06.
+Following the completion of the transaction, the chief operating officer now directly owns 153,927 shares of the company’s stock, valued at approximately $26,780,219.46.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

-Freshpet (NASDAQ:FRPT) last announced its quarterly earnings data on Sunday, February 21st.
-The company reported ($0.08) earnings per share for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.17).
-The company had revenue of $84.52 million for the quarter, compared to analysts’ expectations of $84.59 million.
-Freshpet had a net margin of 1.60% and a return on equity of 1.49%.
-Freshpet’s quarterly revenue was up 28.5% compared to the same quarter last year.
-During the same period last year, the firm earned $0.12 earnings per share.
-As a group, sell-side analysts forecast that Freshpet, Inc. will post 0.11 earnings per share for the current year.
+A number of hedge funds have recently made changes to their positions in the business.
+Fisher Asset Management LLC increased its stake in Freshpet by 12.5% during the 1st quarter.
+Fisher Asset Management LLC now owns 210,978 shares of the company’s stock valued at $33,505,000 after purchasing an additional 23,437 shares in the last quarter.
+KBC Group NV increased its stake in Freshpet by 15.2% during the 1st quarter.
+KBC Group NV now owns 18,797 shares of the company’s stock valued at $2,985,000 after purchasing an additional 2,483 shares in the last quarter.
+Strs Ohio increased its stake in Freshpet by 2.9% during the 1st quarter.
+Strs Ohio now owns 14,400 shares of the company’s stock valued at $2,286,000 after purchasing an additional 400 shares in the last quarter.
+Bruderman Asset Management LLC increased its stake in Freshpet by 2.3% during the 1st quarter.
+Bruderman Asset Management LLC now owns 2,706 shares of the company’s stock valued at $430,000 after purchasing an additional 60 shares in the last quarter.
+Finally, Hillsdale Investment Management Inc. bought a new stake in Freshpet during the 1st quarter valued at $1,128,000.
+Institutional investors and hedge funds own 93.96% of the company’s stock.

-FRPT has been the subject of several recent analyst reports.
-Oppenheimer upgraded Freshpet from a “market perform” rating to an “outperform” rating and set a $175.00 target price for the company in a research report on Thursday, January 21st.
-Bank of America upgraded Freshpet from a “neutral” rating to a “buy” rating and set a $160.00 price target for the company in a report on Wednesday, January 6th.
-JPMorgan Chase & Co. boosted their price target on Freshpet from $170.00 to $187.00 and gave the company an “overweight” rating in a report on Monday, March 1st.
-Truist boosted their price target on Freshpet from $140.00 to $150.00 in a report on Thursday, February 25th.
-Finally, Stifel Nicolaus boosted their price target on Freshpet from $120.00 to $160.00 and gave the company a “buy” rating in a report on Monday, January 11th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and nine have assigned a buy rating to the stock.
-Freshpet currently has an average rating of “Buy” and an average price target of $142.38.
+FRPT has been the subject of a number of recent analyst reports.
+Stephens initiated coverage on shares of Freshpet in a research note on Tuesday, January 19th.
+They issued an “overweight” rating and a $180.00 price target for the company.
+Zacks Investment Research cut shares of Freshpet from a “hold” rating to a “sell” rating in a research note on Tuesday, February 23rd.
+Citigroup increased their price target on shares of Freshpet from $100.00 to $123.00 and gave the company a “sell” rating in a research note on Wednesday, March 3rd.
+DA Davidson increased their price target on shares of Freshpet from $194.00 to $217.00 and gave the company a “buy” rating in a research note on Thursday, March 11th.
+Finally, JPMorgan Chase & Co. raised their target price on shares of Freshpet from $170.00 to $187.00 and gave the stock an “overweight” rating in a research note on Monday, March 1st.
+Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and eight have given a buy rating to the company.
+Freshpet presently has a consensus rating of “Hold” and an average target price of $143.94.

 Freshpet, Inc manufactures and markets natural fresh meals and treats for dogs and cats in the United States, Canada, and the United Kingdom.
 The company sells its products under the Freshpet brand; and Dognation and Dog Joy labels through various classes of retail, including grocery, mass, club, pet specialty, and natural, as well as online.